cloud-bulldozer/e2e-benchmarking/workloads/network-perf/README.md

 Default: ``
 URL to check the health of the cluster using Cerberus (https://github.com/openshift-scale/cerberus).

+### GSHEET_KEY_LOCATION
+Default: *Commented out*
+The location where you placed your Google Service Account Key. ex: `$HOME/.secrets/gsheet_key.json`

 ### EMAIL_ID_FOR_RESULTS_SHEET
 Default: *Commented out*
-For this you will have to place Google Service Account Key in /plow/workloads/network-perf dir.
+For this you will have to place Google Service Account Key in the $GSHEET_KEY_LOCATION
 It will push your local results CSV to Google Spreadsheets and send an email with the attachment

 ## Suggested configurations